maliMirkec/personal-website/site/articles/what-does-it-depends-mean-in-web-development.md

   - mentoring
 thumbnail: what-does-it-depends-mean_hatduk
 old_description: "I have been in numerous situations where my answer to a client’s question was: “it depends.”
 But what does that seemingly simple phrase mean in web development?
 Let’s try to find out."
-description: What does “it depends” mean in web dev?
-Exploring the nuances of the phrase in client scenarios.
+description: Discover the meaning behind "it depends" in web development and why it's often the answer to many questions in this field.
 type: articles-item
 sections2:
   - type: banner-beta